vasudev-sharma/ML-Pipeline-with-VertexAI-for-batch-and-real-time-serving/README.md

 ## Development Environment

 We use pip-tools to manage dependencies.
-While developing or building, first

 ### Install / add Dependencies (`requirements.in`)
 1. `pip install pip-tools`
 2. `pip-compile --upgrade -r requirements/requirements.in`